feature-hub/feature-hub/packages/serialized-state-manager/README.md

 [![Package Version][package-badge]][package-npm]
 [![Website][website-badge]][website] [![API][api-badge]][api]

-A Feature Service to manage handing over state to the client when server-side rendering.
+A Feature Service for managing the state transfer to the client when rendering on the server.

 **Note:** This Feature Service is under active development (see [#26][issue-26]).